 Cascade de la Sauffaz

-- Impressive but distant, often “silk thread” appearance
+- Impressive but distant, often a “silk thread” appearance

-- May be invisible in summer if melting is finished
+- Can be invisible in summer if melting is finished

 Cascade du Tenneverge